A Nightmare on Elm Street 5: The Dream Child: Production

-Screenwriter Leslie Bohem, as interviewed in the 2010 documentary Never Sleep Again, originally pitched the basic storyline for The Dream Child to New Line executives during pre-production for Nightmare on Elm Street Part 3: The Dream Warriors.
+Screenwriter Leslie Bohem, as interviewed in the 2010 documentary Never Sleep Again, originally pitched the basic storyline for The Dream Child to New Line executives during pre-production for A Nightmare on Elm Street 3: Dream Warriors.
 New Line executive Sara Risher was pregnant at the time and took exception to the idea of a newborn Freddy Krueger clawing his way out of a woman's womb.
-After giving birth, Risher herself started to think about the storyline and realised that the teenagers who had watched the original Elm Street film in 1984 were now starting to grow up and have their own families, prompting the development of The Dream Child in late 1988.
+After giving birth, Risher started to think about the storyline and realized that the teenagers who had watched the original film in 1984 were now starting to grow up and have their own families, prompting the development of The Dream Child in late 1988.

-Pre-production on Part 5 was challenging primarily due to the frequently changing script.
-Director Stephen Hopkins recalled that the bulk of the final film came from Leslie Bohem's script, although John Skipp and Craig Spector also added material causing the Writers Guild of America to intervene when deciding who should ultimately be credited for the film.
-Bohem's original draft had Alice and her friends rehearsing a school performance of Medea and was, in his own words, "very weird".
-Director Hopkins was keen for the film to have more Gothic imagery than its predecessors, leading to inserted footage of towers, castles and a dungeon-like asylum.
+Pre-production was challenging primarily due to the frequently changing script.
+Director Stephen Hopkins recalled that the bulk of the final film came from Leslie Bohem's script, although John Skipp and Craig Spector also added material, causing the Writers Guild of America to intervene when deciding ultimate credits.
+Bohem's original draft had Alice and her friends rehearsing a school performance of Medea and he said it was, "very weird".
+Director Hopkins was keen for the film to have more Gothic imagery than its predecessors, leading to inserted footage of towers, castles, and a dungeon-like asylum.

-The final editing on the film was challenging due to the demands made by the MPAA in order to reduce the onscreen violence, blood and gore.
-The most altered sequences were those for Dan and Greta which were edited down several times before the film could be theatrically released with an R rating in the USA (see deleted scenes below for more information on this).
+The final editing was challenging due to the demands made by the MPAA to reduce the onscreen violence, blood, and gore.
+The most altered sequences were those for Dan and Greta which were edited down several times before a theatrical release with an R rating in the United States.

 Deleted scenes

-Several scenes were removed from the film's final cut.
+Several scenes were removed from the final cut.
 The graduation sequence, which showed Alice's father giving her the camera, was significantly reduced.
-As a result, there are a number of minor continuity errors such as Alice holding airplane tickets moments before Dan gives them to her as a surprise gift.
+As a result, there are several minor continuity errors such as Alice holding airplane tickets moments before Dan gives them to her as a surprise gift.